|Department: Sociology||Faculty: Humanities and Social Sciences||Campus: St. John's|

 Degree maps are navigational tools, designed to help you make the right choices throughout your bachelor of arts degree.
 They cover information pertaining to your studies, provide study tips, career guidance, suggestions for involvement, advice on go abroad activities and on your well-being.

-A bachelor of arts degree, with a major in police studies, prepares students for a variety of careers including:
+A bachelor of arts degree, with a major in criminology, prepares students for a variety of careers and fields including:

 - police officer or law enforcement officer (e.g., correctional, probation, parole, border services, immigration)